kocsismate/php-di-container-benchmarks/README.md

 ## Usage

 Run `docker-compose up` in order to execute the tests.
 The html output will be generated in the "var" directory.
+In order to customize the php.ini you can copy the ".env.dist" file as ".env" and overwrite the values in it.

 ## Results